naveedkhalid091/Learn_Next.js/step09_route_handler/05_React_hook_form_understanding.md

 If you choose to trust the user’s input without any validation:

-- A user might enter an incorrectly formatted email like user@com instead of a valid email like user@example.com.
+- A user might enter an incorrectly formatted email like `user@com` instead of a valid email like `user@example.com`.
 - A user might make a typo in the Confirm Password field, which doesn’t match the Password field.

 * A user could enter a password that is too short or too weak, like 12345, which could compromise their account security.